reymon359/how-to-live/advices/Manage the time you have/index.md

 ---
 name: 'Manage the time you have'
-description: 'How to manage time'
 Categories: ['time management', 'time']
 ---
 # Time Management

+: 'How to manage time'

 Time is the only resource finite